Blog · Review Essay · Last reviewed June 19, 2026

 This creates a recursive public sphere.
 Platforms optimize for measurable response.
 Publishers and creators adapt to platform incentives.
 Advertisers chase the response signals.
 Users learn the rhythms of the environment.
 The resulting behavior is then captured as evidence of preference, relevance, influence, or demand.
 The market does not passively observe belief; it helps train the conditions under which belief becomes visible.

-That is why the book pairs well with media theory and cybernetics.
+That is why the book pairs well with media theory and cybernetics, and with the site's reviews of The Hype Machine, The Attention Merchants, and The Age of Surveillance Capitalism.
 Feedback is not automatically intelligence.
 It can also be a way of stabilizing a mistake.
 If the system rewards outrage, repetition, microtargeted fear, synthetic social proof, or frictionless impulse, then the resulting metrics cannot be treated as innocent measurements of public desire.
 They are the trace of an environment built to elicit measurable reaction.

 Why It Matters for AI

-Generative AI intensifies Hwang's problem rather than replacing it.
+The current context matters because generative AI can make Hwang's measurement problem more recursive.
 The old adtech market optimized the delivery of messages.
 AI systems can now help generate, personalize, test, summarize, and route those messages at far greater scale.
 The measurement problem becomes more recursive when the same infrastructure can produce the persuasive object, target it, read the response, and generate the next variation.

 This matters for answer engines, companions, agents, and workplace copilots.
 A system that mediates search, shopping, news, customer service, education, or personal advice sits close to intention.
 If its business model depends on advertising, referral fees, lead generation, preferred partners, or hidden ranking payments, then the assistant is not only helping.
 It is allocating attention inside a market.